bmwh237/workflow-automation/README.md

 # workflow-automation
-A chronicle of my workflows for various work related tasks.
-For the purpose of sharing and preservation.
-Combination of description and code.
+A chronicle of my workflows for various work related tasks for the purpose of sharing and preservation.
+Includes a combination of description and code.